rszeto/moving-symbols/README.md

 ```
 cd data
 ./generate_base_images.sh
-python mnist_raw_to_images.py
 ```

-Optionally, you can download backgrounds from the SUN397 dataset:
+You also need to download backgrounds from the SUN397 dataset:

 ```
 cd data